nickisobrien/engine/README.md

 # engine

-An ongoing learning project where I'll be exploring OpenGL and 3D mechanics
+An ongoing learning project developing things such as 3D procedural terrain, physics engine, lighting engine, and other game features.